shin1m/xemmai/doc/WalkThrough.md

 ### More on Function Calls

-Arguments list can be written using block notation:
+Arguments list can be written using block form:

     # Same as foo(0, 1, 2).
     foo(